build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

 ### Use `group`ing to prepare data for stateful operations

-Grouping is often a pre-requisite to [stateful aggregations](https://kafka.apache.org/32/documentation/streams/core-concepts#streams_state) in Kafka Streams.
-To group records by their key, you can make sure of [groupByKey](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#groupByKey()) as such:
+Grouping is often a prerequisite to [stateful aggregations](https://kafka.apache.org/32/documentation/streams/core-concepts#streams_state) in Kafka Streams.
+To group records by their key, you can use [groupByKey](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#groupByKey()) as such:

 ```java
 StreamsBuilder builder = new StreamsBuilder();